HNStaggs/AB-Test-Case/README.md

 ### Key Insights
 1. Organized tabs led to quicker navigation and product finding.
 2. Organized tabs led to more items being added to cart.
+3. Returning users and new users had more sales with new layout.

 ## 💡 Recommendations
 1. Deploy new website design.
-2. Update

 ## 📈 Impact & Next Steps
 ### Business Impact
-- Projected 12% increase in user retention
+- Projected XX% increase in sale conversion rate
-- Estimated $200K annual revenue impact
+- Estimated $XXXk annual revenue impact

 ### Next Steps
 1. Roll out new navigation to all users
-2. Monitor long-term impact
+2. Monitor long-term impact especially during different seasons
 3. Plan follow-up research for edge cases
+4. Assess returning user rate post-launch

 ## 📝 Notes
 - All data is synthetic and created for this portfolio example